 How does sublingual immunotherapy (SLIT) work?

 Sublingual immunotherapy uses homeopathic drops to desensitize your body to allergies.
 The drops will be the allersodes (homeopathic and highly diluted allergens) of dusts, molds, pollens, and pet dander that are responsible for your symptoms.
-When placed under the tongue, they are absorbed by tiny capillaries.
-These allergens then attach themselves to the dendritic cells, known as the antigen-presenting cells, located in the sublingual mucosa.
-This induces immune deviation of TH2 in favor of TH1 cells and down regulates TH2 responses, thus reducing and/or eliminating allergies and their comorbidities.
+When placed under the tongue, they are absorbed by tiny capillaries and will help desensitize immune cells to the specific allergens thus reducing and/or eliminating allergies and their comorbidities.

 How long will it take to see results with Sublingual Immunotherapy?